mohangundappa/RetailBrain/README.md

 ## Architecture

-The system has a simplified architecture with two main components:
+The system has a clean, decoupled architecture with two completely separate components:

-1. **Backend**: Pure FastAPI implementation with no Flask/WSGI compatibility layers
+1. **Backend API**: Pure FastAPI implementation that serves JSON responses only
-2. **Frontend**: React-based UI for user interactions
+2. **Frontend**: React-based UI for user interactions that communicates with the backend via API calls

-All services are consolidated within the backend component, maintaining a clear separation through a standardized API gateway serving as the primary entry point for all interactions.
+This architecture maintains a strict separation of concerns:
+- Backend focuses solely on providing API endpoints with no UI components
+- Frontend handles all user interface rendering and state management
+- Communication between frontend and backend happens exclusively via HTTP API calls

+### Backend API Design

+The backend API follows REST principles with these key characteristics:
+- All API endpoints are prefixed with `/api/v1/`
+- API documentation is available at `/api/v1/docs`
+- CORS support allows frontend to communicate from any origin during development
+- No static file serving (except API documentation)
+- JSON-only responses with consistent structure
+- Standard error handling and status codes

+### Frontend React Application

+The React frontend is built with modern best practices:
+- Context-based state management (React Context API)
+- Responsive components using Bootstrap
+- Custom hooks for API communication and business logic
+- Clean component hierarchy and composition
+- Consistent styling with CSS variables

 ### Application Flow